eriklupander/bosparser/README.md

 README.md (this file)
 LICENSE.md

-5 Using your favourite text editor, open /config/application.properties file and edit the "reports.directory" property.
+(5.)
+Using your favourite text editor, open /config/application.properties file and edit the "reports.directory" property.
 Set the property value to the folder your log files are written to, for example:

 reports.directory = c:\Program Files\SteamApps\common\IL-2 Sturmovik Battle of Stalingrad\data

-6 Optionally, you can change the "server.port" property to something other than the default HTTP port of 80.
+(6.)
+Optionally, you can change the "server.port" property to something other than the default HTTP port of 80.

-7. To start bosparser, either use the bosparser.bat file or type the following in a command shell:
+(7.)
+To start bosparser, either use the bosparser.bat file or type the following in a command shell:

 java -jar bosparser-1.0-SNAPSHOT.war

 This will launch the bosparser application.
+Please note that your Windows Firewall may ask for permission to open a port or something.
+I think it should work anyway.

-To access the GUI, open your preferred Web Browser (Chrome, Firefox, Internet Explorer or Safari for example) and enter "http://localhost" (most browsers can handle just "localhost" too)
+To access the GUI, open your preferred Web Browser (Chrome, Firefox, Internet Explorer or Safari for example) and enter "http://localhost" (most browsers can handle just "localhost" too) into the address field.
 * If you changed the HTTP port (server.port) property in application.properties, you will need to add the port number at the end: "http://localhost:8080"   if you changed to 8080.

 The browser should now show a rather empty skeleton GUI.
 Click the "Scan" button in the top left corner and bosparser will scan & parse